Lightning-AI/pytorch-lightning/pl_examples/basic_examples/mnist_examples/README.md

 ## MNIST Examples

-5 MNIST examples showing how to gradually convert from pure PyTorch to PyTorch Lightning.
+Here are 5 MNIST examples showing you how to gradually convert from pure PyTorch to PyTorch Lightning.

 The transition through [LightningLite](https://pytorch-lightning.readthedocs.io/en/latest/starter/lightning_lite.rst) from pure PyTorch is optional but it might be helpful to learn about it.